Nonprofit Compliance Checklist: What Every Founder Needs to Know

 Once your nonprofit is up and running, you'll have recurring filing obligations each year.

-1. File Your Annual Report With the State
+1. File Your Annual Report with the State

 Most states require nonprofits to file an annual or biennial report to confirm details like your registered agent, officers, and address.
 Missing this filing can lead to penalties or even loss of good standing.